 In evaluating the suitability of individuals for Board membership, the Committee takes into account many factors.
-These include whether the individual meets requirements for independence; the individual's general understanding of the various disciplines relevant to the success of a large publicly-traded company in business environment; today's global the individual's understanding of the Company's global business and markets; the individual's professional expertise and educational background; and other factors, including nationality and gender, that promote diversity of views and experience.
+These include whether the individual meets requirements for independence: the individual's general understanding of the various disciplines relevant to the success of a large publicly-traded company in today's global business environment; the individual's understanding of the Company's global business and markets; the individual's professional expertise and educational background; and other factors, including nationality and gender, that promote diversity of views and experience.
 The Committee evaluates each individual in the context of the Board as a whole, with the objective of recommending a group of directors that can best perpetuate the success of the business and represent long-term shareholder interests through the exercise of sound judgment, using its breadth of knowledge and experience.
 In determining whether to recommend a director for re-election, the Committee also considers the director's attendance at meetings and participation in and contributions to the activities of the Board.
-The Committee has not established any specific minimum qualification standards for nominees to the Board, although from time to time the Committee may identify certain skills or attributes, such as financial experience, global business experience and scientific expertise, as being particularly desirable to help meet specific Board needs.
+The Committee has not established any specific minimum qualification standards for nominees to the Board, although from time to time the Committee may identify certain skills or attributes, such as financial experience, global business experience, consumer-centricity, digital transformation and scientific expertise, as being particularly desirable to help meet specific Board needs.

 In identifying candidates for Board membership, the Committee relies on suggestions and recommendations from the Board, shareholders, management and others.
 The Committee does not distinguish between nominees recommended by shareholders and other nominees.
 From time to time, the Committee also retains search firms to assist in identifying candidates for director, gathering information about their background and experience, and acting as an intermediary with such candidates.
-Earlier this year, the Committee recommended Lisa A. Hook to the Board after she was initially recommended by one of our independent directors.

 Shareholders wishing to suggest candidates to the Committee for consideration as directors must submit a written notice to the Corporate Secretary, who will provide it to the Committee.
 Our by-laws set forth the procedures a shareholder must follow to nominate directors.
-These procedures are summarized in this proxy statement under the caption "2019 Annual Meeting."
+These procedures are summarized in this proxy statement under the caption "2020 Annual Meeting."